franciskershaw/game-of-fives/README.md

 ## Testing

-Please see a full report of the testing appplied to this project [here.](testing.md)
+Please see a full report of the testing applied to this project [here.](testing.md)

 ## Deployment